-GWP-C currently has more than 60 partners spanning several Caribbean territories which encompass the English, Spanish, French and Dutch Caribbean and 2 partners in North America.
+GWP-C currently has more than 80 partners spanning several Caribbean territories which encompass the English, Spanish, French and Dutch Caribbean as well as North America.

-These countries include: Anguilla, Antigua, Aruba, The Bahamas, Barbados, British Virgin Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Martinique, Montserrat, Puerto Rico, St. Kitts, St. Lucia, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago, The United States of America and Canada.
+These countries include: Anguilla, Antigua, Aruba, The Bahamas, Barbados, British Virgin Islands, Cuba, Dominica, Dominican Republic, Grenada, Guyana, Haiti, Jamaica, Martinique, Montserrat, Puerto Rico, St. Kitts, St. Lucia, St. Vincent and the Grenadines, Suriname, Trinidad and Tobago, United States Virgin Islands, United States of America and Canada.

 Any entity, except individuals, may become a partner of GWP-C. GWP-C’s partners include public water management agencies; other government agencies; water user associations; private water management agencies; private sector organisations; professional and civic organisations; non-governmental organisations; community based organisations; regional organisations; consultancy organisations; youth organisations; among others.